A few nights of tent camping can make one appreciate the luxuries of bunking in a recreational vehicle.

 It didn’t make sense to drag the trailer up for such a short stay.
 Instead, we packed up the tent, filled a cooler with beer (and food) and headed for the hills.

 Naturally, it rained before we got there, and it was still sprinkling as we set up the tent.
-We brought along fold-up sun canopy, which served as a rain umbrella over the picnic table and kitchen.
+We brought along a fold-up sun canopy, which served as a rain umbrella over the picnic table and kitchen.
 The campground wally came over with a broom and swept water from a depression in front of the campfire ring.

 The soft, overcast light made the wildflowers glisten.
 Chipmunks scurried around grabbing seeds from low-hanging plants.
 They were soon joined by a bevy of jack-style rabbits.
 I threw a telephoto lens on the camera and shot dozens and dozens of photos, hoping to capture the perfect pose.
 Unfortunately, the critters proved to be more than a bit camera shy.